 In fact, 40 percent of marketing professionals said that their most desired digital skill is affiliate marketing.
 Meanwhile, nearly 80 percent of CMOs say that affiliate marketing is where their digital marketing skill is weakest.

-If you decide to engage in affiliate marketing, you're going to need and want certain legal documents in place on your website to be both legal and successful.
+If you decide to engage in affiliate marketing, you're going to need and want certain legal agreements and disclosures in place on your website to be both legal and successful.

 - Affiliate disclosures/disclaimers